-We show that carefully injected noise can speed the convergence of Markov chain Monte Carlo (MCMC) estimates.
+We show that carefully injected noise can speed the convergence of Markov Chain Monte Carlo (MCMC) estimates.
 The noise randomly perturbs the signal and widens the breadth of search.
 The perturbation can be additive or multiplicative or some other measurable function.
 The two main theorems below use additive noise only for simplicity.
 They hold for arbitrary combinations of noise and signal.
 One corollary does use multiplicative noise for a Gaussian jump density.

 The injected noise must satisfy an inequality that incorporates the detailed-balance condition of a reversible Markov chain.
-So the process is not simply blind independent noise injection as in stochastic resonance [1-10].
+So the process is not simply blind independent noise injection as in stochastic resonance^{8,15,28,31,32,34,40-42,54}.
 The specially chosen noise perturbs the current state so as to make the state more probable within the constraints of reversibility.
 This constrained probabilistic noise differs from the search probability even if they are both Gaussian because the system injects only that subset of Gaussian noise that satisfies the inequality.

 The noise boost shortens the distance between the current sampled probability density and the desired equilibrium density.
 It reduces on average the Kullback-Liebler pseudodistance between these two densities.
-This leads to a shorter "burn-in" time before the user can safely estimate integrals or other statistics based on sample averages as in regular (uncorrelated) Monte Carlo simulation.
+This leads to a shorter a) Electronic mail: kosko@usc.edu

+"burn in" time before the user can safely estimate integrals or other statistics based on sample averages as in regular (uncorrelated) Monte Carlo simulation.

 The MCMC noise boost extends to simulated annealing with different cooling schedules.
-It also extends to quantumannealing search that burrows through a cost surface rather than thermally bounces over it as in classical annealing.
+It also extends to quantum-annealing search that burrows through a cost surface rather than thermally bounces over it as in classical annealing.
 The quantum-annealing noise propagates along an Ising lattice.
 It conditionally flips the corresponding sites on coupled Trotter slices.

-MCMC is a powerful statistical optimization technique that exploits the convergence properties of Markov chains [11,12].
-These properties include Markov-chain versions of the laws of large numbers and the central limit theorem [13].
-It often works well on high-dimensional problems of statistical physics, chemical kinetics, genomics, decision theory, machine learning, quantum computing, financial engineering, and Bayesian inference [14].
-Special cases of MCMC include the Metropolis-Hastings algorithm and Gibbs sampling in Bayesian statistical inference [15-17].
+MCMC is a powerful statistical optimization technique that exploits the convergence properties of Markov chains^{9,17}.
+These properties include Markov-chain versions of the laws of large numbers and the central limit theorem21.
+It often works well on high-dimensional problems of statistical physics, chemical kinetics, genomics, decision theory, machine learning, quantum computing, financial engineering, and Bayesian inference7.
+Special cases of MCMC include the Metropolis-Hastings algorithm and Gibbs sampling in Bayesian statistical inference^{16,19,50}.